Community and Public Health

 Addiction Studies Academic Certificate (25 credits)

 The Addiction Studies Certificate is a 25-credit academic certificate for those in health professions and beyond to understand addiction and how to help individuals and communities who are impacted by addiction.
 Coursework includes Harmful and Illicit Substances, Ethics, Chemical Dependency and the Family, Basic Counseling Skills, Case Management, Assessments for Substance Abuse Counselors, Group Skills, and more.
 Upon completion of this academic certificate, and coupled with 300 internship hours, students are eligible to become Substance Use Disorders Associate (SUDA) certified by The Idaho Board of Alcohol/Drug Counselor Certification (IBADCC).
-Upon completion of the Addiction Studies Certificate, paired with a 300-hour internship and a Bachelor's degree, students are eligible for the Certified Alcohol and Drug Counselor (CADC) certification through IBADCC.
+Upon completion of the Addiction Studies Certificate, paired with a 300-hour internship and a Bachelor's degree, students are eligible for the Alcohol/Drug Counselor (ADC) certification through IBADCC.
 Additionally, the knowledge and skills learned through taking the Certificate will provide competency in addressing addiction-related issues for anybody working in the helping professions.

 Community Health Worker Academic Certificate (9 credits)

-B.A./B.S. in Community and Public Health (Community Health Concentration or Addiction Studies Concentration) and Master of Health Education (MHE) Accelerated Program: Qualified undergraduate students (GPA ≥ 3.3) can apply for the accelerated BS and MHE program prior to their last two semesters in the BS program.
+Qualified undergraduate students (GPA ≥ 3.3) can apply for the accelerated BS and MHE program prior to their last two semesters in the BS program.
 Approved students can count up to 12 credits of 5000-level or 6000-level required MHE courses toward their BS/BA in Community and Public Health graduation plan.
 These 12 credits of graduate-level coursework will count towards their MHE degree.
 An additional 18 credits of graduate coursework is required for the accelerated MHE program including 6 credits of HE 6650 Thesis or 6651 Project in Health Education.

-B.A./B.S. in Community and Public Health (Community Health Concentration or Addiction Studies Concentration) and Master of Public Health (MPH) Accelerated Program: Qualified undergraduate students (GPA ≥ 3.3) can apply for the accelerated BS and MPH program prior to their last two semesters in the BS program.
+Qualified undergraduate students (GPA ≥ 3.3) can apply for the accelerated BS and MPH program prior to their last two semesters in the BS program.
 Approved students can count up to 12 credits of 5000-level or 6000-level required MPH courses toward their BS/BA in Community and Public Health graduation plan.
 These 12 credits of graduate-level coursework will count towards their MPH degree.
 An additional 30 credits of graduate coursework is required for the accelerated MPH program, including 6 credits of electives and 6 credits of MPH 6650 Thesis or MPH 6651 Public Health Project.

 Advising Information: